thedeepdeepsky/mathematica_keygen/README.md

 # mathematica_keygen
 This is improved based on mathematica keygen.
-You can use your own key to activate,and it ha full tutorial inside It also includes systemmodeler keygen.
+You can use your own key to activate,and it has full tutorial inside It also includes systemmodeler keygen.
 It's available for any version of mathematica and system modeler.
 I will include the magic numbers here.